 10.12.010.17 SITE PLAN APPROVAL.

-Prior to construction of any building or structure within the M-P zone, a site plan and preliminary building elevations must be approved by the planning commission.
-The site plan must be fully dimensioned and shall contain the following information:
+All development in the M-P Industrial/Manufacturing Park Zone shall comply with the site plan review procedures and approval standards set forth in Section 10.18.190, Commercial Site Plan.

-The location of all proposed buildings and structures on the site, including accessory buildings, walls and fences;
+Applicability: Site plan approval shall be required prior to the issuance of any building permit for new construction, additions, changes of use, or other site development activity within the M-P zone.

-Parking layout, driveways, points of ingress and egress, loading zones and pedestrianways; and
+Review Procedures: Site plans shall be prepared, submitted, and reviewed in accordance with Section 10-18-190-190, Commercial Site Plan.

-A detailed landscaping plan showing all landscaping features, including sizes and types of plant materials, lighting and layouts of irrigation and sprinkler systems.
+Conflicts: Where standards in this section and Section 10.18.190 conflict, Section 10.18.190, Commercial Site Plan shall govern.

 SECTION 3: AMENDMENT AND RESTATEMENT OF SECTION 10.12.010.20 (USES CONDUCTED WITHIN BUILDINGS).
 Section 10.12.010.20 of the Municipal Code of the City of Mount Pleasant, Utah, is hereby amended and restated as follows: